74Randall Williams

 1860: 74Randall's family still in Laurens County.
 Full page.4

-The 1860 census is the last record I have found pertaining to 74Randall.
-I did not find him in the indices of these Laurens County record books:
+The 1860 census is the last record I have found that names 74Randall.
+I didn't find him in the indices of these Laurens County record books:

 wills book for the years 1840-1868